4 Active Studies

 Myocarditis is inflammation of the heart muscle, often caused by viral infections, and can weaken the heart and cause arrhythmias.
 Symptoms range from mild chest pain to severe heart failure.
 Treatment focuses on managing symptoms and addressing the underlying cause.

 Clinical trials are advancing new treatments for myocarditis.
-Currently, 2 studies are recruiting a combined 678 participants across the United States.
-Research is being conducted by 2 organizations including Massachusetts General Hospital, Niguarda Hospital.
+Currently, 4 studies are recruiting a combined 1,038 participants across the United States.
+Research is being conducted by 4 organizations including Massachusetts General Hospital, Niguarda Hospital, Medical University of South Carolina and 1 others.

 2026 Myocarditis Research Landscape

-Research is being led by 2 different organizations, including Massachusetts General Hospital, Niguarda Hospital.
+Research is being led by 4 different organizations, including Massachusetts General Hospital, Niguarda Hospital, Medical University of South Carolina, Nabeel Hamzeh.

-Geographically, myocarditis trials are most concentrated in Los Angeles, California (2 trials); Washington D.C., District of Columbia (1 trial); Tampa, Florida (1 trial); Chicago, Illinois (1 trial); Indianapolis, Indiana (1 trial) and 7 other cities.
+Geographically, myocarditis trials are most concentrated in Los Angeles, California (1 trial); Washington D.C., District of Columbia (1 trial); Tampa, Florida (1 trial); Chicago, Illinois (1 trial); Indianapolis, Indiana (1 trial) and 7 other cities.

 Featured Myocarditis Studies